Mission: Duisburg

 RAF Feltwell Norfolk

 The raid took part on a moonless night to prevent the huge losses suffered by Bomber Command to Luftwaffe fighters.
-Despite this twelve aircraft were lost together with 45 aircrew killed with a further 17 taken POW.
+Despite this twelve aircraft were lost together with 45 aircrew killed with a further 17 taken PoW.

 No night fighter claims made for this aircraft which was lost without trace.
-It is thought probable that it was brought down by the heavy flak concentrations over the city.
+It is thought probable that it was brought down by heavy flak concentrations over the city.

 Runnymede Memorial